paikwiki/jekyll-theme-paikblog/README.md

 Using liquid 4.0.3
 Using mercenary 0.4.0
 Using pathutil 0.16.2
-Using rouge 3.26.0
+Using rouge 3.26.1
 Using safe_yaml 1.0.5
-Using unicode-display_width 1.7.0
+Using unicode-display_width 1.8.0
 Using terminal-table 2.0.0
-Using jekyll 4.2.0
+Using jekyll 4.2.1
 Using jekyll-feed 0.15.1
-Using rubyzip 2.3.0
+Using rubyzip 2.3.2
 Using jekyll-remote-theme 0.4.3
 Using jekyll-seo-tag 2.7.1
 Using jekyll-sitemap 1.4.0
+Using jekyll-theme-paikblog 0.1.3
+Using webrick 1.7.0
 Bundle complete!
-4 Gemfile dependencies, 33 gems now installed.
+8 Gemfile dependencies, 35 gems now installed.
 Use `bundle info [gemname]` to see where a bundled gem is installed.
 ```